 That’s where social media monitoring tools can help you.
 If you Google yourself or your business and spot a negative comment or bad review, you can then do something about it, e.g. post a response, contact the person directly, etc.

 Many businesses are missing out on opportunities to create happier customers and increase their revenues because they are not managing their online reputations effectively.

 Monitoring conversations and posts on social media extends beyond well-known brands, celebrities, and security agencies.
 It’s also important to be able to monitor the reputation of an average individual.
 Consider the situations below:

 - A former spouse in the middle of a bitter divorce or child custody dispute is feeling hard done by.

 - A former employee feels disgruntled after being fired.

-How well are you managing your online reputation?
+Are you effectively managing your digital reputation?

-Benefiting From Online Trends
+Tracking Online Trends

-This is the end of Part 1
+This is the end of Section 1